-Do you find yourself getting injured when you workout?
+Do you find yourself getting injured when you work out?
 Or are you exercising regularly and not seeing results?
 Are you thinking about quitting out of boredom?
 Don’t throw in the towel, it may be time to evaluate the way you are exercising, not the exercise itself.
 Many people—especially those just starting a workout program—make mistakes that keep them from getting the most out of their workout.

 Let’s talk about some of the problems that people experience when working out:

-Whether it’s due to fatigue or intensity, many people slouch/lean over on cardio machines such as the Stairmaster, elliptical, or the treadmill.
+Whether it’s due to fatigue or intensity, many people slouch/lean over on cardio machines such as the Stairmaster, elliptical, or treadmill.
 Your spine doesn’t have enough support when your back is rounded, so try to keep your spine erect when using the cardio machines.

 Gripping the handles too tightly on the cardio machines allows you to “cheat” and contributes to slouching.
 It also prevents you from moving your arms – moving your arms boosts your heart rate and burns more calories.

 The intensity of your workout may be compromised because your focus is elsewhere.
-If you have to read, stop about every 2-4 minutes and do a 3-4 minute high-intensity-interval.
+If you have to read, stop about every 2-4 minutes and do a 3-4 minute high-intensity interval.
 During this interval, boost the difficulty level each minute and focus on form and breathing.
-After the 3-4 minute high-intensity-interval, lower the difficulty level to catch your breath and repeat.
+After the 3-4 minute high-intensity interval, lower the difficulty level to catch your breath and repeat.

 It’s a common idea that people think they only need to do cardio for exercise to keep fit.
 Sure, you build endurance and keep your heart healthy by doing cardio, but strength training increases your metabolism and burns more calories when your body is at rest.
 As we age, we lose muscle every decade (mostly due to inactivity) which increases our risk for falls, but strength training helps reverse that by keeping muscles active and supportive.

-Carrying weights while walking may seem like a good way to mix cardio and strength training, but it can hurt your stride by adding stress to the the quads, shins, and ankles.
+Carrying weights while walking may seem like a good way to mix cardio and strength training, but it can hurt your stride by adding stress to the quads, shins, and ankles.
 If you are using a treadmill for walking, do circuit training instead.
 For example, do 5 minutes of strength training, then use the treadmill for 5 minutes (no weights), and repeat.

-Lifting weights too fast can put you at risk for joint injury or high blood pressure, and can comprise results.
+Lifting weights too fast can put you at risk for joint injury or high blood pressure, and can compromise results.
 When using machines or free-weights, exhale as you lift (hardest part) for 2 counts, hold for 1 count, then inhale as you return to start for 3-4 counts (easiest part).

-Avoid injury and ensure results by making sure you adjust the machines to your specific size and height before use, and don’t strain yourself by trying to lift more than you should.
+Avoid injury and ensure results by making sure you adjust the machines to your specific size and height before use and don’t strain yourself by trying to lift more than you should.
 Listed below are some common risky techniques people use when they strength train, and a better alternative to them: